kworkflow/kworkflow/documentation/man/kw.rst

 variable default_deploy_target (kworkflow.config) for identifying the target.
 It is important to highlight that the drm feature ** does not support VM**.

+2. --load-module|-lm='MODULE[:PARAM1,...][;MODULE:...]': Allow user to specify
+one or more modules to be load with or without parameters.
+If you want to indicate more than one module, you have to separate them using ';'.
+Additionally, if users wish to provide specific parameters for the target module, they have to use ':' and separate each parameter with ','.
+This option can be combined with **--gui-on**, kw will make sure that the target module will be load first and after that trigger the GUI.

+3. --unload-module|-um='MODULE[;MODULE;...]': This option allows users to unload one or more DRM drivers.
+Users can provide a single module to be unloaded or a list separated by ';'.
+This command first disables the user interface and, after that, unloads the module.

-2. --gui-on: This option provides a mechanism for turn-on the GUI, by default it uses systemctl operation; however, users are free to add any specific command for activating their preferred GUI in the variable gui_on in the kworkflow.config file.
+4. --gui-on: This option provides a mechanism for turn-on the GUI, by default it uses systemctl operation; however, users are free to add any specific command for activating their preferred GUI in the variable gui_on in the kworkflow.config file.

-3. --gui-off: Turn off the target GUI in the specified target, by default, it uses the systemctl operation but users can change this behavior by set gui_off with a specific command in the kworkflow.config file with the specific command.
+5. --gui-off: Turn off the target GUI in the specified target, by default, it uses the systemctl operation but users can change this behavior by set gui_off with a specific command in the kworkflow.config file with the specific command.

-4. --conn-available: Show all connectors available in the target machine.
+6. --conn-available: Show all connectors available in the target machine.

-5. --modes: Show all available modes per card.
+7. --modes: Show all available modes per card.

 OTHER COMMANDS
 --------------